DISCONTINUED. Til mid 2020 I kept track of developments , but now 3D-printing has become mainstream and others can do that more efficient.

 – Also the Edutechwiki from TECFA in Geneva keeps track of developments.

 Desktop 3D printing is hot and fun.
 And in my opinion little more than that.
 In the amateur field that is.
 Its ability to really fab things is limited, though afficionados will contest that.
 The situation is comparable with microcomputers in the 70’s.
 They only took off when IBM introduced the PC in 1981.
-Currently there are more than 400 different printers in the range to $ 4000.
-Most are FDM and come from the RepRap heritage, like the Ultimaker and the Makerbot.
-In the professional 3D-market a consolidation is happening with Stratasys, 3D-Systems and Voxeljet as the big players.
-HP partnered with Stratasys in 2010 and discontinued that in August 2012.
-Possibly because current systems are too slow and messy for consumer use.
-In dec 2013 HP’s CEO Meg Whitman announced a HP 3D-printer for mid 2014.
-In oct 2014 they followed up with a new Multijet Fusion process, but no date for releasing such a printer.
-That could be the start of a similar shake-out as happened with the PC.
+Currently there are more than 600 different printers in the range to $ 4000.
+Most are FDM and come from the RepRap heritage, like the Ultimaker and the deceized Makerbot.
+In the professional and industrial 3D-market things go very fast, as could be seen at the recent RapidPro, but that is beyond my scope.
+To keep track: read 3D Printing Industry.

-But 3D-printers are en vogue now.
-And people want them.
+But 3D-printers are en vogue and people want them.
 So people print what they can find on Thingiverse and Youmagine.
 But tools for designing and drawing are lacking.
 Prof Jan Borchers of RWTH stated at FabLabCon 2013 that digitial design is not keeping up with digital fabrication.
 I fully agree.
 But 3D-printing can become a fine catalyst to get people on the learning curve.
 Especially in STEM.
-We need tools!
+We need tools like Doodle3D.

-And, if I may be a bit chauvinistic, have a look at the beautiful portable ByFlow, that came out of FabLab Maastricht. € 2475
+And, if I may be a bit chauvinistic, have a look at the beautiful portable ByFlow Focus, that came out of FabLab Maastricht.
+Prints food. € 3300.

 Most 3D printers are FDM (Fused Deposition Modeling) where layers of molten plastic material are stacked.
 There is another method called DLP (Digital Light Processing) where thinner layers are hardened in a bath of polymer.
 DLP-machines are becoming affordable for a fablab, but resin is expensive.